wavefrontHQ/docs/pages/doc/charts.md

 ### Show Sources/Labels

-Controls the sources and labels displayed in the chart.
-Labels refers to the metric name associated with the data.
+Whether to display the sources and labels in the chart.
+A label is the metric name associated with the data or the query expression resulting from an aggregation.

 ### Show Raw Values